 Walmart itself does conduct in-store satisfaction surveys that presents shoppers with the chance to win gift cards, but these are strictly offered at: survey.walmart.com.
 This same url will also be listed on the bottom of your Walmart receipt.

-You can also earn Walmart gift cards by taking surveys through legitimate online survey providers, but you must specifically request to receive a Walmart card.
+If you’re looking for a legitimate way to earn Walmart gift cards, you can do so by taking surveys through legitimate online survey providers, but you must specifically request to receive a Walmart card.
 Legitimate survey sites won’t typically promise a Walmart card for completion of a particular survey; rather, once you complete a few surveys, you will be prompted to select a method to redeem your rewards, and there, you may opt to receive a Walmart gift card.

 Walmart Mystery Shopping Scams

-Out of the blue, you may receive a letter purportedly from Walmart which will include a cashier’s check for a hefty sum.
+Instead of receiving an email, you may receive a letter purportedly from Walmart which will include a cashier’s check for a hefty sum.
 The check will be accompanied by a letter which will advise you that you have been selected for a mystery shopping assignment.

 Although sometimes highly convincing, such solicitations do not originate from Walmart.
 In fact, Walmart’s corporate website lists all of the various scams in which their company has been targeted.
 Their website includes more information about the mystery shopping scams, and gift card survey scams discussed here.